-Given DMT's performance was stable in the period, its Board of Directors declared an interim dividend of Baht 0.3 (U.S. 0.9 cent) per share, representing a 73% payout of core net income.
+Given DMT's performance was stable in the period, its board of directors declared an interim dividend of Baht 0.3 (U.S. 0.9 cent) per share, representing a 73% payout of core net income.

-Since the political unrest in Thailand had been relieved by the Thai Military in May, the overall economic situation has gradually improved.
+Since the political unrest in Thailand had been relieved by the Thai Military in May 2014, the overall economic situation has gradually improved.
 DMT management believes that traffic volume growth will continue, making possible higher toll revenues and net profit in 2014 notwithstanding a higher budget for business development.

-FP Natural Resources/ RHI
+Review of Operations - FP Natural Resources/RHI

-First Pacific and its indirect agribusiness subsidiary IndoAgri, through a 70:30 owned joint venture FP Natural Resources, have a 34.0% interest in RHI.
+First Pacific and its indirect agribusiness subsidiary IndoAgri, through a 70%/30%-owned entity FP Natural Resources, have a 34.0% interest in RHI.
 First Pacific's economic interest in RHI is 26.9%.